Background

 - Congenital or genetic defects in lymphatic development.

-- Milroy disease: congenital, VEGFR3 mutation.
+- Milroy disease: congenital, vascular endothelial growth factor receptor 3 (VEGFR3) mutation.

 - Meige disease: onset around puberty.